sergeyklay/space-wrangler/CONTRIBUTING.md

 docstrings must be written in English.
 This ensures consistency and accessibility for all contributors and users of the project.

+### Documentation and Testing Requirements

+No code can be without documentation.
+Please provide documentation for any new functionality you propose.
+Additionally, no functionality can be left untested.
+Ensure that you write tests covering both negative and positive cases.

+### Typing Requirements

+All new code must be properly type-annotated.
+This includes:

+- Function signatures (both parameters and return types)
+- Class attributes
+- Any complex data structures used within functions or methods

+Using type annotations helps improve code readability, maintainability, and correctness by:

+- **Improving code clarity:** Type annotations make it immediately clear what type of data is expected, reducing misunderstandings and errors.
+- **Enhancing IDE support:** Many modern IDEs use type annotations to provide better code completion, error checking, and refactoring tools.
+- **Facilitating static analysis:** Tools like `mypy` can use type annotations to detect potential bugs before runtime, ensuring more robust and error-free code.
+- **Promoting better documentation:** Type annotations serve as an inline form of documentation, providing valuable information to other developers working on the project.

 ### Docstring Style Guide

 All docstrings in this project should follow the Google style guide.
 Here are